About

 Conclusion

 I’ve learned a huge amount from this project, more than any of my others.
-I feel like I’ve become much more competent, and efficient in many areas such as music production, and 2D sprite art, not to mention the huge endeavour of coding the entire thing.
+I feel like I’ve become much more competent, and efficient in many areas such as music production, and 2D sprite art, not to mention the huge endeavour of coding the entire game.

 I’ve applied much of my experience in the industry to this project.
 I really noticed how quickly I was able to analyse things and decide to change or remove them for the good of the game, and how quickly I could go on a tangent to unblock other parts of development.